coral-xyz/anchor/docs/src/tutorials/tutorial-0.md

 ## Building and Emitting an IDL

-After creating a program, one can use the `anchor` CLI to build and emit an IDL, from which clients can be generated.
+After creating a program, you can use the `anchor` CLI to build and emit an IDL, from which clients can be generated.

 ```bash